espressif/esp-idf/docs/en/api-reference/system/freertos_idf.rst

 Although IDF FreeRTOS is modified for dual-core SMP, IDF FreeRTOS can also be built for single-core by enabling the :ref:`CONFIG_FREERTOS_UNICORE` option.

-For single-core targets (such as the ESP32-S2 and ESP32-C3), the :ref:`CONFIG_FREERTOS_UNICORE` option is always enabled.
-For multi-core targets (such as ESP32 and ESP32-S3), :ref:`CONFIG_FREERTOS_UNICORE` can also be set, but will result in the application only running core 0.
+For single-core targets (such as ESP32-S2 and ESP32-C3), the :ref:`CONFIG_FREERTOS_UNICORE` option is always enabled.
+For multi-core targets (such as ESP32 and ESP32-S3), :ref:`CONFIG_FREERTOS_UNICORE` can also be set, but will result in the application only running Core 0.

-When building for single-core mode, IDF FreeRTOS is designed to be identical to Vanilla FreeRTOS, thus all aforementioned SMP changes to kernel behavior are removed.
+When building in single-core mode, IDF FreeRTOS is designed to be identical to Vanilla FreeRTOS, thus all aforementioned SMP changes to kernel behavior are removed.
 As a result, building IDF FreeRTOS in single-core mode has the following characteristics:

 - All operations performed by the kernel inside critical sections are now deterministic (i.e., no walking of linked lists inside critical sections).
 - Vanilla FreeRTOS scheduling algorithm is restored (including perfect Round Robin time slicing).